 However when Jake came home with a leaflet for the local under 7s team and then begged to let me go I rang them.

 Unfortunately the squad was full however they said he could still train with them.

-Now both him and Melody have decided they will train.
-So my Thursday evenings are going to be taken up by football.
+For a while both him and Melody decided they would train.
+So my Thursday evenings were taken up by football.
 Something which I never thought about before.
-But It’s a win win really as we still get weekends as family time while they still gets to play during the week.
+But It’s a win win really as we still got weekends as family time while they still got to play during the week.

-I’ve no idea where this new found passion comes from the only football we really watch is the England games for the euros and the World Cup.
+I’ve no idea where that new passion came from the only football we really watch is the England games for the euros and the World Cup.
 So being a football mum is quite a step for me.

 Please leave me some tips for a newbie football mum.
 I feel I’m out of my depth somewhat.

 Do I sit on the sidelines and shout or just keep quite?